MelvinCruz32/Data-Analysis-Portfolio/Hospital+Patient+Records/Hospital_Patient_Records_README.md

 #### d.
 Procedures Covered by Insurance
 - 4756 insurance covered procedures, and Medicare is a popular insurance.
 - List of patients with Medicare that covered procedures (ambulatory: 28.74%, Outpatient: 26.35%, wellness: 23%, emergency: 14.72%, Inpatient: 5.55%, urgent care: 1.64%)
 - Ambulatory vs. emergency: The average insurance coverage for emergency is $75,100, while it is $45,780 for ambulatory.
 The emergency average is higher because the top 5 procedure coverages are more significant than 0.2m, and three are $933.36k higher than the other two.
 The three procedures are bone misapplication, echocardiography, and percutaneous mechanical thrombectomy.
 The ambulatory average is lower because its top 5 procedure coverages are within 0.2m.
-However, colonoscopies have an average of 0.91m, which is higher than the procedures.
+However, colonoscopy coverage is higher than the other procedures because its average is 0.91m.
 - Inpatients vs. Outpatients: The Outpatient average is $113.07k, and the Inpatient average is $88.44k.
-The Inpatient's top 5 procedures are higher than the Outpatient's top 5 procedures.
+The Inpatient's top 5 procedures are higher than the Outpatient's top 5.
 The Inpatient's average is lower because the oxygen administration coverage is 0.13m, which is consistent with the range covered by other insurance.
 The Outpatient average is higher because the coverage ranges between 0.39m and 0.24m.
 - Urgent care vs. wellness: Wellness's average coverage is higher than urgent care's.
 Urgent care has three procedures, while wellness has more than that amount.